afzali/nabz-server/README.md

 ## Recent Updates

+### v2.2 (March 2025)
+- Fixed URL query parameter handling in API routing to properly support filtering
+- Improved error handling for API requests with query parameters
+- Enhanced frontend-backend communication with proper URL formatting
+- Fixed event filtering by state, category, and other parameters

 ### v2.1 (March 2025)
 - Refactored event management interface to use modular JavaScript architecture
 - Fixed API endpoint handling to ensure proper access from the frontend